 About the Book

-In June 1866—a year after the American Civil War—an 800-man contingent of the Irish Fenian Brotherhood invaded Canada from Buffalo, New York, to free Ireland from British rule.
-The force was led by Irish-born John Charles O’Neill, a veteran of the 5th Indiana Cavalry.
+In June 1866, an 800-man contingent of the Irish Fenian Brotherhood invaded Canada from Buffalo, New York, in an effort to free Ireland from British rule.
+The force was led by Irish-born John Charles O’Neill, a veteran of the Union Army’s 5th Indiana Cavalry.

-The three-day invasion was a military success but a political failure.
-Yet the 28-year old O’Neill was celebrated for his leadership and humanity.
-Elevated to the presidency of the Brotherhood, “General” John O’Neill would again lead Irish nationalists against Canada in 1870.
-Jailed and later pardoned by President U.S. Grant, O’Neill left the Fenians and attempted a third, futile attack into Canada from North Dakota.
+The three-day invasion was a military success but a political failure, yet O’Neill was celebrated for his leadership and humanity.
+Elevated to the presidency of the Fenian Brotherhood, “General” O’Neill would again lead Irish nationalists against Canada in 1870.
+Jailed and later pardoned by President U.S. Grant, O’Neill left the Fenians and attempted a third, futile attack into Canada.

 About the Author(s)

 Bibliographic Info: 23 photos, appendices, notes, bibliography, index

 Copyright Date: 2019

 2. West Meets East 30

 5. Ridgeway 62